“I’m very passionate about the idea that one great piece of content has the potential to change your life.”

 There are dozens of criteria Google uses to rank posts.
 Some technical criteria are if they’re secured with an https (not http), if they’re mobile-friendly, and if they load quickly.
 Some content criteria are if they’re relevant to the keyword, credible, popular, and high quality.

-FYI – My #1 traffic-driving blog post (health and wellness blog post ideas) is 2,469 words long.
+FYI – My #1 traffic-driving blog post (health and wellness topics) is 2,469 words long.
 I’ve all but abandoned Facebook for months and happily put that time into other things I’d rather be doing (like researching and creating quality health articles for health and wellness professionals).

 Personally, I’d rather put in time and effort now and see long-term sustainable results.